Meet Our Team

 Thevika

 Thevika is from Sri Lanka.
 She is married and has three children.
-Thevika and her family fled to Thailand before making their way to the U.S. They have been in Georgia for over five years.
+Thevika and her family fled to Thailand before making their way to the U.S. They have been in Georgia for over seven years.
 When Thevika is not sewing, she enjoys spending time with her family.
 She is also a talented seamstress when it comes to making and altering wedding gowns.
 This was her work back in Sri Lanka.